Asahi daily, an official Tokyo Olympics partner, urges Games cancellation | Health

 Asahi daily, an official Tokyo Olympics partner, urges Games cancellation

-Several polls have shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country that has mostly remained closed to foreigners since last year and where vaccinations have proceeded slowly.
+Several polls have shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country where vaccinations have proceeded slowly.
 Doctors' associations have protested holding the Games, investors have talked up the benefits of shelving them https://www.reuters.com/article/japan-stocks-olympics-idUSL3N2NB1LS, and maverick businessmen such as Masayoshi Son have called for cancelling the games.

 Japanese newspaper publisher Asahi Shimbun, an official partner of the Tokyo 2020 Olympics, called for the Summer Games to be cancelled in an editorial on Wednesday, citing risks to public safety and strains on the medical system from the COVID-19 pandemic.
-Several polls have shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country that has mostly remained closed to foreigners since last year and where vaccinations have proceeded slowly.
+Several polls have shown the majority of the public is opposed to holding the Games this summer, concerned about tens of thousands of athletes and officials descending on a country where vaccinations have proceeded slowly.

 Doctors' associations have protested holding the Games, investors have talked up the benefits of shelving them https://www.reuters.com/article/japan-stocks-olympics-idUSL3N2NB1LS, and maverick businessmen such as Masayoshi Son have called for cancelling the games.
 "We ask Prime Minister (Yoshihide) Suga to calmly and objectively assess the situation and decide on the cancellation of the event this summer," said the paper, a left-leaning daily often critical of Suga's ruling Liberal Democratic Party.

-"We are far from a situation in which everybody can be confident they will be 'safe and secure,'" the paper added, invoking the government mantra about the Games.
-"Sadly, that is not the reality."
+"We are far from a situation in which everybody can be confident they will be 'safe and secure'," the paper added, invoking the government mantra about the Games.
 In a statement later on Wednesday, the Asahi Shimbun said it remained committed to being an official partner of the Tokyo 2020 Games and that its editorial division had its independent mission.

 The company would "continue its activities as an official partner while monitoring the COVID-19 situation," the statement said.
-The Asahi's editorial was widely shared on social media, garnering more than 30,000 tweets by late morning.
+Tokyo 2020 CEO Toshiro Muto shrugged off the editorial, saying that "it is only natural for all sorts of media organisations to have all sorts of opinions" about the issue, at a news briefing held on Wednesday evening following a Tokyo 2020 executive board meeting.

+He said the board did not discuss the possibility of a cancellation or postponement, instead discussing the importance of communicating how safe the Olympics would be to the public.
+Olympic organisers have insisted that the Games can go ahead as planned.

 Tokyo governor Yuriko Koike said on Wednesday she will ask that the current state of emergency, originally set to be lifted at the end of May, to be extended for "about another month," mere weeks before the Games is scheduled to start on July 23.
 Just over 5% of the nation has received vaccinations, and it has recorded about 719,000 infections and 12,394 deaths.

-Although the majority of the population remains unvaccinated, the Japan Olympic Committee is expecting to start inoculating the Japanese Olympic delegation from June 1, the organisation told Reuters on Wednesday.
+Although the majority of the population remains unvaccinated, the Japan Olympic Committee is expecting to start inoculating the Japanese Olympic delegation from June 1.
 About 1,600 people, including athletes and coaches, will receive Pfizer shots which were donated by Pfizer separately from the national supply of vaccines.

-"We will have the team doctors of the respective sports federations administer the shots, so as not to impact the current vaccination rollout programme," the JOC said.
-A professor of public health and adviser to the New Zealand government said on Tuesday that going ahead with the Games was "absurd" https://www.reuters.com/article/olympics-2020-epidemiologist/olympics-absurd-to-stage-tokyo-games-says-professor-of-public-health-idUSL3N2NC3SC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)